 We welcome applications from PhD students, as well as advanced Master’s students from all fields and across disciplines of humanities, social and life sciences.

-Deadline for active participation (with a paper) is set on 30 April 2021.
+Deadline for active participation (with a paper) is extended to 16 May 2021.

 Deadline for passive participation (without a paper) is set on 15 August 2021.